-Having a good sales pitch can often be the difference between failure and success.
+Having a good can often be the difference between failure and success.
 Here are a few things to keep in mind when developing your pitch.

 Avoid too many product and company details